Hope Ranch, California

 Hope Ranch is an unincorporated coastal suburb of Santa Barbara, California, located in Santa Barbara County.
-It is bounded on the east by Santa Barbara, on the north and west by the unincorporated area of Noleta, and on the south by the Pacific Ocean.
+It is bounded on the east by Santa Barbara, on the north and west by the unincorporated area of the eastern Goleta Valley, and on the south by the Pacific Ocean.
 As of the 2000 census, the area had an approximate population of 2,200.
 The ZIP codes are 93105 and 93110, and the community is in area code 805.